sevenwire/forgery/README.markdown

 See which dictionaries each forgery uses to override them with your own.

+The Rails 3 plugin also registers a rake task which can generate new dictionaries from html or xml on the web.

+Writes to '${RAILS_ROOT}/lib/forgery/dictionaries' by default (this can be overriden by setting Forgery::FileWriter#write_to!)

+Parameters:
+:dictionary_name  -- the name of your new dictionary file :source_url       -- web page containing the data for your dictionary file :css_or_xpath     -- css or xpath selector(s) to element(s) containing the desired data

+Usage:
+rake create_dictionary[name_of_file,'http://www.html_or_xml_page.com','li']
 ## Examples

 Here I'll supply a few examples of how it works, in general.
 See each forgery